pdxparrot/ggj2020/SETUP.md

 ## Engine Managers

 * Managers go in Data/Prefabs/Managers
+* LoadingManager
+  * Create an empty Prefab and add the LoadingManager component to it
 * ActorManager
   * Create an empty Prefab and add the ActorManager component to it
 * AudioManager